It’s important for parents to be proactive in making and keeping memories that bind a family together.

-Nearly any event has the potential to become a treasured memory.
+Nearly any experience you share in your family has the potential to become a treasured memory.
 Let me illustrate.
 One weekend during our first few weeks of marriage, Barbara and I decided to drive four hours north to Wyoming to go fishing.
 When we arrived, we discovered the lake had been drained, so we impulsively decided to go to Yellowstone National Park and watch Old Faithful erupt.
 Eight hours later, we arrived just in time to see the eruption.
 Then we looked at our watches and realized we’d better head home!

 Obviously, that isn’t the way to see Yellowstone.
 But we had an absolute blast driving, talking, and laughing together.
 To this day, that adventure remains a fun memory of our early days together when we had no children.

 Someone once said, “God gave us memories so that we could enjoy roses in January.”
 Let me share with you what we’ve learned about creating a vase full of long-stemmed roses in the winter: